Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

-To empirically validate the average runtime complexity discussed in Remark \ref{computcomplex}, we conduct experiments using the Pubmed dataset whose number of nodes is sufficiently large in flexibly altering the graph size, where a full-batch setting is assumed.
-For the first experiment, we sample subgraphs of various sizes having $\{1,000, 3,000, 5,000, 7,000, 9,000, 11,000\}$ nodes from Pubmed via forest fire sampling~\cite{leskovec2006graphsampling} so as to examine the scalability while preserving the same structural properties.
-For the second experiment, we use a subgraph of a fixed size with 2,500 nodes while varying the parameter $k$ in $k$\textsf{NNG} from 2 to 8.
-We illustrate the runtime in seconds with respect to different $|\mathcal{V}|$'s and $k$'s in Figs. \ref{Q5plot}a and \ref{Q5plot}b, respectively.
+To empirically validate our complexity analysis shown in Theorem 4.1, we conduct experiments using the Pubmed dataset whose number of nodes is sufficiently large in flexibly altering the graph size, where a full-batch setting is assumed.
+Specifically, we have performed two experiments, which is designed to validate the dependency of the complexity with respect to the number of nodes and the value of $k$, respectively.
+For the first experiment, we sample subgraphs of various sizes from Pubmed, as the number of nodes is large enough to perform experiments at multiple scales.
+Specifically, we create subgraphs having \{1,000, 3,000, 5,000, 7,000, 9,000, 11,000\} nodes using the forest fire sampling~\cite{leskovec2006graphsampling} so as to examine the scalability while preserving the same structural properties.
+For the second experiment, we use a subgraph of a fixed size with 2,500 nodes while varying the parameter $k$ in $k$\textsf{NNG} from 2 to 8, which generates multiple proxy graphs with different number of edges.

+Fig.~\ref{Q5plot}a and Fig.~\ref{Q5plot}b show the measured runtime in seconds with respect to different $|\mathcal{V}|$'s and $k$'s, respectively.
 Asymptotic solid lines are also shown in the figure, showing a trend that is consistent with our experimental results.
-These results validate our analytical claim, i.e., a linear complexity scaling in $k$ and $\mathcal{V}$ .
+These results validate our analytical claim, i.e., a linear complexity scaling with respect to $k$ and $\mathcal{V}$.